Ferrari 250 GT California Spyder

 The Ferrari 250 GT California Spyder is a sports car developed by the Italian automotive company Ferrari.
 It is presented by the brand as Ferrari 250 Gran Turismo Spyder California or simply Ferrari 250 California.
-It was designed by Sergio Scaglietti, who adapted the styling of the 250 GT Pininfarina, and was produced by Carrozzeria Scaglietti.
+It was designed by Sergio Scaglietti, who adapted the styling of the 250 GT Pinin Farina, and was produced by Carrozzeria Scaglietti.
 The model gained considerable recognition following its appearance in the 1986 film Ferris Bueller's Day Off.

 The 250 GT California Spyder is a convertible version of the contemporary Berlinetta.
-It is powered by the traditional Ferrari V12 engine and was produced in approximately 100 units, nearly equally split between long wheel-bases (LWB) versions from 1957 to 1960 and short wheelbase (SWB) versions from 1960 to 1963.
+It is powered by the traditional Ferrari V12 engine and was produced in approximately 100 units, nearly equally split between Long-wheelbase (LWB) versions from 1957 to 1960 and short wheelbase (SWB) versions from 1960 to 1963.

-At auction French actor Alain Delon sold for nearly EUR 16.3 million in February 2015 Christies sold a rare variant for USD 25 million at 2025 Monterey Car Week.

 Context and background

 The growing American interest in European auto racing and the popularity of smaller sports cars led to a significant increase in sales of European sports car manufacturers in the United States.
 This trend prompted Ferrari, along with other European manufacturers, to consider developing models tailored specifically for the American market.

 The success of convertible sports cars, especially in California, led to interest from American dealers such as Jon von Neumann and Luigi Chinetti to advocate for Ferrari to produce a sporty convertible designed for American consumers.
 They identified a demand for a more aggressive convertible, a market segment not sufficiently addressed by the luxurious 250 GT Cabriolet Pinin Farina.
 In an interview, Chinetti explains "that in Italy it was difficult for the company to seriously consider a convertible as a sports car".

 Initially, Enzo Ferrari was hesitant to produce the California model, as the popular 250 GT Cabriolet Pinin Farina was already in the lineup.
 However, had he rejected Chinetti and Neumann's proposal, it is likely they would have converted the 250 GT Berlinetta "Tour de France" or SWB into a spider with Scaglietti's assistance, a practice they later employed in 1967 with some Ferrari 275 GTB/4 models.

 The 250 GT California Spyder was created to appeal to American consumers, particularly those in California, as reflected in its name.
 This model effectively combined race car performance with custom specifications, sustaining interest in the car over the years.
 The prototype was introduced in 1957, and series production commenced in the second quarter of 1958.

 At the 1960 Geneva International Motor Show, the 250 GT California Spyder transitioned from the long chassis of the Ferrari 250 GT Berlinetta "Tour de France", which had a wheelbase of 2.60 meters, to a short chassis version with a reduced wheelbase of 2.40 meters.
 This change aimed to enhance the car's performance, particularly its cornering capabilities.